-The Bonds are being issued to fund various public purposes, including capital projects and employee separation payments, and to pay costs of issuance.
+The Bonds are being issued to fund various capital projects and to pay costs of issuance.
 Interest on the Bonds will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
 The Bonds are to be issued with option of prior redemption, as described further under "Optional Redemption" herein.